Become a PIP Mentor

 What do the peer mentors do?

-After completing the Spring training seminar, the PIPs welcome new LGBTQ+ students to campus in the Fall.
+After completing the Spring training seminar, the PIPs welcome new students to campus in the Fall.
 PIPs are paired with 2-4 incoming students to provide 1-on-1 mentoring and the mentors plan monthly group social events throughout the fall semester.

 What does the training involve?